usegraffy/graffy/docs/Reference.md

 **Options**

 - **source**: A string identifying the source of the change.
-This value is opaque to grue, but providers may use it property to avoid echoing writes back to their source.
+This value is opaque to graffy, but providers may use it property to avoid echoing writes back to their source.

 ### store.**onGet**(path, callback)